26 November 2019

 My idea of kalimba playing perfection is being able to know exactly where every tine is on my kalimba without looking.
 To be able to leap across from one side to the other, or to be able to jump large intervals from a low tine to a high tine... perfectly!
 To be able to play amazingly, quickly, accurately, and crisply, all by feel and memory.

-This blog post describes five different ways in which painted tines can help you play better kalimba.
+This blog post describes five different ways in which painted tines provide visual cures to help you play better kalimba.

 "Why are some of the tines painted?"
 People ask me this all the time.
 Many assume it is like white notes and black notes on the piano.
-That's not it, since most kalimbas are diatonic and have only white notes.
+That's not it, since most kalimbas are diatonic and have only piano's "white notes".
 What about chromatic kalimbas?
 They have their "black notes" on the back side.
-Painted tines have different meanings that are unrelated to chromatic notes.
+Painted tines on the kalimba have different meanings that are unrelated to chromatic notes.

 (1) Basic Navigation.
 The main reason why some of the tines are painted is due to a very early design consideration made by Hugh Tracey.
 His first kalimbas had 17 unpainted tines.
 This is a lot of tines, and it's very easy to get lost among them.
 Tracey figured by painting every third tine, that would give you plenty of landmarks.
 So, the painted tines help you find your way on the kalimba.
 If a song starts on a painted tine, remember that.
 If a phrase starts one tine higher than a painted tine, remember that.